jonahgcarpenter/aprilslilpugs/README.md

 ## Known Issues

-- add previous litters button under meet the puppies, and include a new nav header
+- add my family component for old puppies
+- fix the pictures page for new database
+- add an admin component for editing the pictures page